-Vibration massage is a stroke that encompasses vibration, jostling and shaking.
-They can be soothing or stimulating depending on the how much pressure and speed is used.
+Vibration massage is a stroke that encompasses vibration, jostling, and shaking.
+They can be soothing or stimulating depending on how much pressure and speed is used.

 Fine vibrating massage benefits by helping to sedate the nervous system, help alleviate pain, stimulate organs like the intestines when applied to the abdomen or low back, or to relax muscles.

 What we're doing here is either one or two-handed (hand over hand) providing static vibration to an area much like a vibrator.

 Jostling helps increase circulation by way of its pumping nature.
 We grasp the muscle with one or both hands and create a shaking motion similar to that of fluffing a pillow.

 Shaking helps loosen joint ligaments and stimulate synovial fluid activity in the joints.
 Helps to lubricate the joints if you will.
 Shaking is where we lift and support a limb while providing support at say the knee if doing the leg.

 We must always be sure that all joints are supported.
 This is probably something that most at-home users are going to be doing.
 Most likely shaking will be something a person will do on the torso where we use one or both hands to gently shake the entire body.